Hinako Saeki

 Hinako Saeki (佐伯 日菜子, Saeki Hinako) is a Japanese actress who was born on February 16, 1977, in Nara, Japan.
-Probably her best-known role was as Sadako Yamamura in Rasen, the 1998 sequel to the horror film Ring.
+Probably her best-known role was as Sadako Yamamura in Spiral, the 1998 sequel to the horror film Ring.

 She has also appeared in a handful of other popular Japanese horror films including Uzumaki (2000) which was based on a Junji Ito manga of the same name, and Eko Eko Azaraku: Misa the Dark Angel (1998).
 In addition, she played a featured role as the character Colonel in Mamoru Oshii's Assault Girls (2009).
 She also portrayed in Ultraman X as the Underground Woman/Ryoko Mabuse.

 She is also familiar in China for her role as Sadako in the sequel to the Hong Kong TV drama series, My Date with a Vampire II.

 Personal life

 She was previously married to football player Daisuke Oku, though that marriage ended in divorce.
 He died in a traffic collision on October 17, 2014.